GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/introduction.rst

 .. index::
     single: introduction

-daScript is a high-performance, strong and statically typed scripting language, designed to be high-performance as an embeddable "scripting" language for real-time applications (like games).
+Daslang is a high-performance, strong and statically typed scripting language, designed to be high-performance as an embeddable "scripting" language for real-time applications (like games).

-daScript offers a wide range of features like strong static typing, generic programming with iterative type inference, Ruby-like blocks, semantic indenting, native machine types, ahead-of-time "compilation" to C++, and fast and simplified bindings to C++ program.
+Daslang offers a wide range of features like strong static typing, generic programming with iterative type inference, Ruby-like blocks, semantic indenting, native machine types, ahead-of-time "compilation" to C++, and fast and simplified bindings to C++ program.

 It's philosophy is build around a modified Zen of Python.